GoogleChrome/web.dev/src/site/content/en/blog/debug-cwvs-with-web-vitals-extension/index.md

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/k2uHWUQXoq5fWGOQ4yyF.png", alt="Web Vitals Extension new console logging showing all interactions", width="800", height="448" %}

-This allows you to "live trace" a website by interacting with it  in the console which interactions, in which combinations, are likely to cause an INP problem.
+This allows you to "live trace" a website by interacting with it and seeing in the console which interactions, in which combinations, are likely to cause an INP problem.

 This also allows you to identify multiple slow interactions, rather than just the largest INP interaction to help you avoid the feeling of chasing your tail when improving your responsiveness.